Noise Levels in Downtown Syracuse, Syracuse, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,137 Downtown Syracuse residents, or 76.5%, live above that level.
 By land area, 83.7% of Downtown Syracuse is above 55 dBA.

 Average noise levels for Downtown Syracuse residents, grouped by direction from the center of Downtown Syracuse.
-Northern Downtown Syracuse carries the highest population-weighted average; Western Downtown Syracuse carries the lowest.
-Just 63% of residents in Western Downtown Syracuse live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Downtown Syracuse.
+The highest population-weighted average is in northern Downtown Syracuse; the lowest is in northwestern Downtown Syracuse, where just 71% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Downtown Syracuse

-Northern Downtown Syracuse sounds about 71% louder than Western Downtown Syracuse to the human ear, a 7.7 dBA gap.
+To the human ear, noise in northern Downtown Syracuse sounds about 93% louder than in northwestern Downtown Syracuse, a 9.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-690 do you need to be?